cdrasmussen/cli-template/README.md

     Simple trace functions enabled by a boolean which is currently toggled by a command line switch.

-## Notice to Developers
+## To Developers

   I wrote this to help other developers, especially those new to Clojure.
   To share your thoughts, email me at rasmussen.cd@gmail.com with cli-template in the subject.

 ## License

 Copyright © 2017 CD Rasmussen, rasmussen.cd@gmail.com
 Distributed under the Eclipse Public License either version 1.0 or any later version.